balena-io-experimental/sync-java-example/readme.md

 Now that you have the resin-cli and resin-sync plugin installed, you need to setup the device-side.
 This is pretty straight forward and only requires these 2 steps:
 1. Enable the deviceURL for the device which you want to use as your development device.
 This can be done from the `Actions` tab on the device page.
 If you need help with this, have a look at our [docs on DeviceURLs](http://docs.resin.io/#/pages/management/devices.md#enable-public-device-url).
 2. Add an environment variable to the device called AUTH_TOKEN.
 The value of this variable should be your Auth token found on the preferences page.
 If you are unsure of how to set a device environment variable check our [docs on Env Vars](http://docs.resin.io/#/pages/management/env-vars.md)
-3. Push this repo (sync-node-example) to your resin.io application.
+3. Push this repo (sync-java-example) to your resin.io application.

 Once the device has pulled the first update and is in the Idle state, you will be ready to start using resin-sync to really speed up your resin.io development.

+>** Warning: ** The Auth Token will expire in a month or two.
+So you will need to refresh it.

 ##### Using resin-sync

-Now that your device is setup, make some small changes to the node.js code in `app/` folder and run `resin sync <UUID>` from within the `sync-node-example` directory.
+Now that your device is setup, make some small changes to the java code in `app/` folder and run `resin sync <UUID>` from within the `sync-java-example` directory.
 Replace `<UUID>` with the 7 digit alphanumeric id shown on the device dashboard.
 Here is an example:
 ```
-shaun@shaun-desktop:~/Desktop/sync-node-example$ resin sync 510b43d
+shaun@shaun-desktop:~/Desktop/sync-java-example$ resin sync 510b43d
 Connecting with: 510b43d
 I will run before syncing to the device...
 sending incremental file list